MohdYahyaMahmodi/pulsar-os/README.md

 ## Applications

-TalkoBrowser OS comes with a suite of pre-installed applications:
+Pulsar OS comes with a suite of pre-installed applications:

 - **🌐 Web Browser**: Surf the internet within the OS environment.
 - **📝 Notepad**: Create and edit text documents.